It's time to expose your toes! Here are some helpful, healthy tips for for barefoot and sandal weather.

 To combat this, you need to gently debride that skin on a daily basis.
 The best procedure is to buff the heels with a pumice stone with each bath or shower while the skin is wet.
 This daily routine keeps the buildup to a minimum.

-Next, one should use a good emollient.
+Next, you should use a good emollient.
 A simple one to use in the evening is A and D ointment--this has two vitamins and a mild wax which coats the skin effectively.

 As to nail care: Please cut them straight across and warn the pedicurist to do the same.
 Cutting off the edges creates ingrowing nails.
-If you go to a salon, bring your own instruments, and make sure if a foot bath is used that it has a disposable liner for your safety (see my tips for pedicure safety).
+If you go to a salon, bring your own instruments, and make sure if a foot bath is used that it has a disposable liner for your safety.